INDICATIONS:

 PATIENT POSITIONING:

-2. Arms are usually positioned above the head to eliminate artifact and instruct patient not to move during scanning.
+1. Patient is asked to lie down on the couch in supine position.2.
+Arms are usually positioned above the head to eliminate artifact and instruct patient not to move during scanning.

 3. Patient is positioned into the gantry with the help of laser light accurately.